 BME at UD delivers an innovative and exceptional education program enabling students to apply quantitative engineering design and analysis to biomedicine.
-Beginning freshman year, students are exposed to the engineering design process and potential career options available for BME graduates.
+Beginning in their first year, students are exposed to the engineering design process, hands-on lab skills, and potential career options available for BME graduates.
 Throughout the curriculum, students also practice teamwork and develop writing and presentation skills, making them desirable candidates for a variety of career paths, in addition to their technical excellence.

-The biomedical engineering undergraduate program at UD represents an interdisciplinary effort to understand and address problems at the interface between engineering and biology.
-As a result, many of our faculty have joint appointments in other departments that include Biology, Chemistry and Biochemistry, Chemical and Biomolecular Engineering, Civil and Environmental Engineering, Computer and Information Sciences, Electrical & Computer Engineering, Materials Science & Engineering, and Mechanical Engineering.
+The biomedical engineering undergraduate program at UD represents an interdisciplinary effort to understand and address problems at the interface between engineering and medicine.
+As a result, many of our faculty have joint appointments in other departments that include Biology, Chemistry and Biochemistry, Psychology, Kinesiology and Applied Physiology, Chemical and Biomolecular Engineering, Electrical & Computer Engineering, Materials Science & Engineering, and Mechanical Engineering.

 Our program equips students with a strong foundation in mathematics and the life sciences, as well as engineering analysis and design.
 It enables students to identify, formulate and solve engineering problems based on fundamental biomedical concepts; to design and conduct laboratory experiments; and to critically analyze and interpret data.
-The curriculum includes courses in bioinstrumentation, systems physiology, biomaterials, biomechanics, cell and tissue engineering and medical imaging.
-It also fulfills the requirements for advanced training in medical school and other allied health professions.
+The core curriculum includes courses in bioinstrumentation, systems physiology, biomechanics, biotransport, cell and tissue engineering, biomedical modeling and simulation, and engineering design.

 Assistive Medical Technologies